Foundation & core trainees are invited each year to submit a report on a urologically based audit /QuIP project of their choice.

 2015 Competition Winners

-The 2015 Audit Competition was won by Ankit Desai (Kent, Surrey & Sussex Deanery) and Natalie Hicks (East of England Deanery).
+The 2015 Audit Competition was won by Ankit Desai (Kent, Surrey & Sussex Deanery - view image) and Natalie Hicks (East of England Deanery - view image).

-The winners are pictured below receiving their certificates from Mr Ian Pearce, Consultant Urological Surgeon, Central Manchester University Hospitals at the BAUS 2015 Annual Scientific Meeting in Manchester Central Convention Complex.
+The winners received their certificates from Mr Ian Pearce, Consultant Urological Surgeon, Central Manchester University Hospitals at the BAUS 2015 Annual Scientific Meeting in Manchester Central Convention Complex.

 2014 Competition Winners

-The 2014 Audit Competition was won by Kevin Gallagher (Western General Hospital Edinburgh) and Thomas Hardy (Cheltenham General Hospital).
+The 2014 Audit Competition was won by Kevin Gallagher (Western General Hospital Edinburgh - view image) and Thomas Hardy (Cheltenham General Hospital - view image).

-The winners are pictured below receiving their certificates from Mr Ian Pearce, Consultant Urological Surgeon, Central Manchester University Hospitals at the BAUS 2014 Annual Scientific Meeting in the BT Arena & Conference Centre, Liverpool.
+The winners received their certificates from Mr Ian Pearce, Consultant Urological Surgeon, Central Manchester University Hospitals at the BAUS 2014 Annual Scientific Meeting in the BT Arena & Conference Centre, Liverpool.